Raoul Wallenberg at work in Budapest. Photo: Thomas Veres

 Diplomat Raoul Wallenberg saved tens of thousands of Jews from the Holocaust.

-A Raoul Wallenberg monument in a park.
+Raoul Wallenberg arrives in Budapest

 Raoul Wallenberg – biography in brief